 The first of a couple of Stanley Park beaches on this list, Third Beach stretches right along the Seawall.
 This makes it a convenient place to walk or cycle to.
 It’s also a great spot to take a break if you’re doing a full loop around the park.

-On Tuesday evenings during the summer (when it’s nice out, but not during COVID), Third Beach is home to the Brahm’s Tams Drum Circle.
+On Tuesday evenings during the summer (when it’s nice out), Third Beach is home to the Brahm’s Tams Drum Circle.
 This is a free, loosely organized event that sees dozens of djembe drummers and hundreds of spectators gather to enjoy some music and a fun atmosphere as the sun sets.
-As long as you keep the current COVID-19 restrictions in mind, this is an event well-worth checking out.
+This is an event well-worth checking out, that is, if you enjoy the cacophony of loud drumming.

 As well, Third Beach is home to the Teahouse.
 Despite its name this restaurant serves much more than tea.
 It also has a great patio to sit and eat at when the weather is nice.
-While not directly on the waterfront, the Teahouse offers nice views of the ocean.
+The Teahouse offers nice views of the ocean, even though it’s not directly on the waterfront.

 The beach itself is first-rate.
 It’s nice and sandy.
 It’s also a large beach with terrific views.